You’re sitting in your 1:1 with Heather reviewing the same missed metrics you talked about last week. And the week before that.

 More often than not, your agent’s apathy stems from a larger problem brewing in your contact center.
 Maybe Heather hasn’t been clued into your contact center’s performance and her larger social impact on the customer experience.
 Or, maybe, Heather knows the metrics she needs to meet, but she has no way of seeing how she’s progressing towards those goals daily.

 A lack of visibility into daily progress and metrics drains agent performance

 According to research from Jeff Toister, agents without call center wallboards in their work environments are more likely to be at severe risk for burnout.

 On the flip side, a study out of The Strategic Journal of Business & Change Management linked KPIs to better work.
 The study showed teams who worked towards a clear, shared set of service KPIs were more engaged and productive at work.

 Agents flourish and deliver top-notch experiences for customers when they have visibility into their metrics, reports, and daily progress.
-While some companies might think of call center wallboards as a distraction, there’s proof these metric displays improve performance.
+While some companies might think of call center wallboards as a distraction, there’s proof that displaying your metrics improves performance.

 Use these example dashboards as a starting point to customize and build your own.

 1. Customer Satisfaction Dashboard

 In a contact center, you’re in the business of serving customers.
 Use a CSAT wallboard to keep this mentality top of mind and remind agents of their purpose with every interaction.